Bone growth factor: Platelet derived growth factor

-Fibroblast growth factor (FGF)
+Fibroblast growth factor

-Platelet-derived growth factors (PDGF) are polypeptides found in various tissues, including bone, where it was originally postulated that it could act as an autologous regulator of bone remodeling.
+Platelet-derived growth factors (PDGFs) are polypeptides found in various tissues, including bone, where it was originally postulated that it could act as an autologous regulator of bone remodeling.
 This protein has been initially isolated in human platelets, and is composed of two different polypeptide chains A and B. The combination of these polypeptides form the homodimeric (AA) or (BB), or heterodimeric (AB) chains of PDGF.
 Fibroblast growth factor (FGF) signaling cascade is started by the binding of 2 growth factors to the FGFR.
 Dimerization takes place and initiates the transphosphorylation of each receptor.
 These phosphorylation sites act as docking sites for proteins so they may induce downstream signaling.
 These proteins consist of FRS2-alpha and PLC-gamma.
 FRS2-alpha acts as a scaffold protein to hold GAB1 and GRB2 which then proteins bind to SHP2 and SOS.
 These several proteins act together to activates the Ras pathway (induces cell proliferation and differentiation) and the PI3K pathway (induces survival and cell fate determination).
 On the other side of the dimerized receptors, PLC-gamma activates DAG and IP3 which yield PKC and calcium ions.
 PKC and calcium will ultimately induce morphology, migration, and adhesion.

-Insulin-like growth factors (IGF)
+Insulin-like growth factors

 Insulin-like growth factors (IGF) assist bone growth in the body.
 IGF's are single-chain polypeptides that are similarly structured to insulin.
 There are 2 IGFs: Insulin-like growth factor 1 (IGF-1), and Insulin-like growth factor 2 (IGF-2).
 IGF-1 is induced by growth hormone (GH), and targets cartilage, stimulating cell bone cell proliferation.
 Studies carried out by Yakar S, Rosen CJ have shown in animal models that IGF-1 can enhance longitudinal growth, periosteal circumference, and bone mineral density.
 IGF-1 is responsible for increasing overall body size, longitudinal bone size, and height, especially during puberty.

-Parathyroid hormone-related protein (PTHrP)
+Parathyroid hormone-related protein

 Parathyroid hormone-related protein (PTHrP) is important for endochondral bone formation.
 Martin (2005) found that PTHrP stimulates bone formation by increasing osteoblast differentiation and reducing osteoblast apoptosis.
 This causes an increase in osteoblasts allowing for new bone cells to be formed.
 PTHrP also regulates osteoclast formation, further allowing for bone growth.